dexit/samoosa/readme.md

 ## Quick start
 1. Make sure you have a [GitHub](https://github.com) or [BitBucket](http://bitbucket.com) account and at least one repository.
 2. Go to the [Samoosa login page]({{ site.url }}/login).
-3. Click "Create new token".
-You might be prompted to log in.
+3. Click either the GitHub or the BitBucket icon.
 4. Once logged in, click a repo in the navigation menu.

 ## Creating an issue